 If you are visiting from out of town, we highly suggest staying at the Westin Westminster.
 It is less than a half hour drive from both Denver and Boulder, making it easy to still explore these must-visit destinations.
 But, you are able to have an escape from their crazy traffic during your trip.
 You could even take the bus or bike into these popular nearby cities, if you’d like to avoid dealing with parking.

 Plus, this gorgeous hotel is located next to the Westminster Promenade, so you are steps away from great food, drinks and entertainment.
 You can also easily access some of the great hiking and biking trails without having to even get in your car.

 But, our favorite thing about this hotel was the beautiful views of the city and distant mountains from our cozy room.
 We also really enjoyed the delicious on-site dining option, Kachina Southwestern Grill (more on that later).

 Any time we can just explore by foot and not be bothered with driving, we are happy travelers.
 There was even a Starbucks conveniently located on the main floor!

 We really felt spoiled during our stay at the Westin and loved getting to wander around the property and visit the many nearby restaurants and attractions.
 But, just lounging in our room was a favorite pass time as well!

-While chains like Panera, Lamar’s Donuts, and The Egg and I are all nearby, the absolute best breakfast you will find in Westminster is at Snooze – An A.M.
+While chains like Panera, Lamar’s Donuts, and The Egg and I are all nearby, the absolute best breakfast you will find in Westminster, and possibly anywhere, is at Snooze – An A.M.
 Eatery.
 And the line out the door will prove we aren’t the only ones who think so.